darklang/docs/docs/walk-throughs/freshdesk.md

 ---
-title: Freshdesk Sample
+title: "Walk-through: Fetch and update tickets on Freshdesk"
-sidebar_label: Freshdesk Sample
+sidebar_label: "Freshdesk: Fetch and update tickets"
 ---

 This guide will walk you through how you can use Freshdesk’s API to access